ipfs/ipfs-companion/README.md

 ## Development

-To work on the extension you need to install it from source rather than from the add on store.
+To work on IPFS Companion's code, you'll need to install it from source.
+Quick steps are below, but see the full [developer notes](DEVELOPER-NOTES.md) for more detailed instructions and tips.

 1. Clone https://github.com/ipfs-shipyard/ipfs-companion.git
-2. Run all-in-one dev build:
+2. Run this all-in-one dev build:
     ```console
     $ npm run dev-build
     ```